-Your current situation can be depicted as "Enthusiasm" transforming into "Preponderance of the Small".
+Your current situation can be depicted as "The Arousing (Shock, Thunder)" transforming into "Abundance (Fullness)".

 In front of you lies "Thunder", representing movement, initiative, and action.
-Behind you lies "Earth" which transforms into "Mountain".
-That means that docility and receptivity are being transformed into stillness and obstruction.
+Behind you lies "Thunder" which transforms into "Fire".
+That means that movement, initiative, and action are being transformed into brightness and warmth.

 The Situation